joe-michel/blog-php/README.md

 ## Using the application (Front-end part)

-According to your rights, will be able to use some features:
+According to your rights, you will be able to use some features:

 ### As unregistered user